danirus/django-comments-xtd/docs/tutorial.rst

 Internationalization support (see :ref:`i18n`) has been included within the plugin by making use of the `Django's JavaScript i18n catalog
 <https://docs.djangoproject.com/en/1.11/topics/i18n/translation/
 #using-the-javascript-translation-catalog>`_.
-If your project doesn't need
-i18n you can easily remove every mention to these functions (namespaced under the `django` object) from the source and change the ``webpack.config.js`` file to build the plugin without it.

-Our tutorial doesn't have i18n enabled (the `comp example project
+The tutorial doesn't have i18n enabled (the `comp example project
 <https://github.com/danirus/django-comments-xtd/tree/master/example/comp>`_
-has it), but we will not remove its support from the plugin, we will simply enable the JavaScript Catalog URL, so that the plugin can access its functions.
-Edit ``tutorial/urls.py`` and add the following url:
+has it).
+To enable the JavaScript Catalog URL, edit ``tutorial/urls.py`` and add the following url:

 .. code-block:: python